kylegreen149/rwparrish-js-check-point-videos/README.md

 ## Tips for Maximizing This Exercise

 1. Avoid overthinking; simply do your best.
-It's perfectly fine not to know everything at this stage.
+It's perfectly fine not to know everything.
 2. Strive to use correct terminology as you discuss the code and address the challenge's questions.
 3. Most importantly, have fun!